Soccer Ireland Banner

 Longest Gap Between First and Second Caps got Ireland

 Dual international Alex Stevenson won his first cap for Ireland (Irish Free State XI) on 8 May 1932 in a 0-2 victory over Holland in Amsterdam.
 Stevenson, who unusually would go on to play for Rangers in Scotland, had to wait a further fourteen years and four months before he won his second cap for Ireland.
 On 30 September 1946 the Irish took on England at Dalymount Park.
 The English had beaten an IFA XI 2-7 in Belfast on the previous Saturday.
-Unusually, two of the players (Bill Gorman and Jackie Carey) that played for Ireland at Dalymount had also played in the Belfast match two days earlier.
+Unusually, two of the players (Bill Gorman and Johnny Carey) that played for Ireland at Dalymount had also played in the Belfast match two days earlier.
 England ran out 1-0 winners with Tom Finney scoring the winning goal.

 There are plenty more such soccer facts and statistics but if you have any gems that you think should be included or if you have any corrections please contact Soccer Ireland today.